itsjoshuagraves/digitalgarden/content/journal/low power mode.md

 summary: "Taking inspiration from how devices recharge themselves."
 ---

 We can't all take vacations or mental health days, but we can leverage an idea from phones to recharge and restore ourselves: low power mode.
-We can't go full speed all the time, much though we'd like.
-Here's what my essentials were, and I found it helpful to define what things weren't, too.
+It isn't possible or even advisable go full speed all the time, much though we'd like.

+I wrote down what I'd do if I were in low power mode, which helped whenever I felt overwhelmed.
+If you're in the same position, try it out for yourself.

-Have to:
+## Have to
-- Going to work
+- Go to work
-- Cleaning yourself
+- Clean myself
 - Sleep
 - Water
-- Being there for your people
+- Be there for my people (at home)
 - Meet deadlines

-Nice to do:
+## Nice to do
-- Stretching
+- Stretch
-- Meditation
+- Meditate
-- Healthy food
+- Eat healthy food
 - Take a walk over lunch
+- Be there for my people (at work)

-It isn't:
+## It isn't
-- Doing extra on things that don't directly relate to your requirements
+- Do extra things that don't directly relate to your requirements

-It definitely isn't:
+## It _definitely_ isn't
-- Checking your email or work comms after hours
+- Check your email or work comms after hours